inbo/tutorials/content/tutorials/spatial_variograms/index.md

 ## Fitting Functions

+You might consider all the above as really just preparation for step 4/**modeling**.
+However, (lack of) good preparation is the start and end of any modeling attempt.
+There are a lot of combinations and choices by now, and it is worth systematically permuting target parameters and difference measures.

 *Cognitive Dissonance Warning:*
 because we binned the data above, we now need to fit a function through the bins to interpolate the space in between.
 Even more of a paradox is that we will not use that model here to predict any values; it just models semivariance, anyways.

-There are some general convenience wrappers for classical regression.
+There are some general convenience wrappers for classical regression in R, though I personally did not find a really convenient one because the shere array of choices is rather intransparent.
 However, [base-r `optim` does all we need](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/optim) (*sometimes*).
 There are [other libraries](https://cran.r-project.org/web/views/Optimization.html).